 What is Rollover Risk?

-Rollover Risk refers to the risk arising out of rollover of a financial debt obligation or a derivative position taken for hedging purpose which is due for maturity.
+Rollover Risk refers to the risk arising out of rollover of a financial debt obligation or a derivative position taken for hedging purposes, which is due for maturity.
 Rollover Risk is frequently managed by banks and financial institutions while doing a rollover of their liabilities and is an integral part of asset-liability management.
-It is also common risk usually come across derivative rollover undertaken by hedge funds, portfolio investors, etc.
+It is also a common risk that usually comes across derivative rollover undertaken by hedge funds, portfolio investors, etc.

 However, when a business is unable to roll over its existing debts with new debts or have to pay the higher interest rate for rollover of such debts, this can result in refinancing risk, which is a subtype of rollover risk.

 In extreme cases, rollover risk can lead to complete freezing of business ( usually in such cases where there is a severe liquidity crunch and business is unable to roll over its maturing liabilities or cases where derivatives instrumentsDerivatives InstrumentsDerivatives in finance are financial instruments that derive their value from the value of the underlying asset.
 The underlying asset can be bonds, stocks, currency, commodities, etc. The four types of derivatives are - Option contracts, Future derivatives contracts, Swaps, Forward derivative contracts. used for hedging are in heavy losses and cash settlement on maturityCash Settlement On MaturityCash settlement is a settlement option frequently used in trading futures and options contracts, where the underlying assets are not physically delivered at the expiration date.
 At the same time, only the difference is paid by either of the parties, depending on the market rate. is not possible by the business due to severe liquidity crunch).